 Calling all history buffs.
-Dust off the cobwebs and explore your favourite city’s historical hotspots.
+Dust off the cobwebs and explore London's fascinating historical sites.

 KNOCK KNOCK, WHO’S THERE?

 Florence Nightingale, Ezra Pound and Charles Dickens are just three of the extraordinary individuals who lived in London.
 Hunt down their residences as you wander the London streets.

 Find out more